 Miami is commonly referred to as the fraud capitol of the United States.
-White collar crimes generally involve sophisticated, complex crimes organized by one or multiple individuals for the purposes of generating massive income.
+White collar crimes generally involve sophisticated, complex crimes organized by one or multiple individuals for the purpose of generating massive income.
 Such schemes could include tax evasion, laundering money for a criminal enterprise, or creating a pyramid scheme.

 If you were arrested for a white collar crime in Miami or throughout the nearby areas, it is important that you contact an experienced criminal defense law firm.
 E.J.
 Hubbs is Board Certified in Criminal Trial Law by the Florida Bar.
-Board certified criminal trial lawyers are the only criminal defense attorneys that can refer to themselves as an expert in their particular field.
+Board-certified criminal trial lawyers are the only criminal defense attorneys that can refer to themselves as an expert in their particular field.
 Less than 1% of attorneys in Florida are Board Certified in Criminal Trial Law.

-Types of Federal White Collar Crimes
+Types of Federal White Collar Crimes in Florida

 Some examples of possible federal white collar crimes include: